NASA Ames Space Settlement Contest

 - Submissions are not returned.
 Keep a copy for yourself.

 You may use other people's ideas in your entry, but not other people's writing.
+You may use images from the web, but please credit the source.

 In recent years plagiarism, copying other people's writing rather than doing your own, has become a serious problem.